batanoffs/e-books/README.md

 The goal of this full stack project is to design and implement a fully functional online e-commerce website connected to payment API Stripe, delivery service APIs - Econd and Speed, cloud storage database Cloudinary and provide a seamless user experience.

-*Note: The website is not responsive yet.
+*Note: **The website is not responsive yet**.
 Recommended screen resolution 1920:1080 with aspect ratio of 16:9*

 During development, I've learned a lot about:
 - fully utilizing the features that the React Admin framework provides to build the admin panel